Hamburger Menu Button

 Fifty years ago, who would have guessed at how profound the impact of the internet, of climate change or of diversity would be on the city.
 As we plan for the 21st century, how do we chart a course for achieving a long-term vision when our world is changing even faster than before- when past trends may only be a weak indication of what will come in the future?

-One answer is Ottawa Next: a scenario-based planning exercise that just may give the municipality of Ottawa the perspective City Council requires to build resiliency in a future of fast-moving, ever-shifting and less predictable change.
+Ottawa Next is one answer to this bigger question: a scenario-based planning exercise that just may give the municipality of Ottawa the perspective City Council requires to build resiliency in a future of fast-moving, ever-shifting and less predictable change.

 A formal definition of municipal resiliency goes like this: The capacity of individuals, communities, institutions, businesses and systems within a municipality to survive, adapt and grow no matter what kinds of chronic stresses and acute shocks they experience.
 In simpler terms, it is the capacity to bounce back from an adverse event, set-back or calamity.
 The problem is, you may not know exactly what it is you will be bouncing back from.
 And what about opportunity as opposed to a calamity?
 Perhaps ensuring your community can adapt quickly, whether the change is adverse or beneficial is the best way to consider this approach.